Atlas Venture

 Series A in 2024

-Diagonal Therapeutics is a biotechnology company specializing in the discovery and development of agonist antibodies.
-Its innovative platform integrates proprietary computational and experimental methods to overcome historical challenges in agonist antibody drug development, enabling the delivery of therapies for conditions such as hereditary hemorrhagic telangiectasia and pulmonary arterial hypertension.
+Diagonal Therapeutics is a biotechnology startup focused on discovering and developing agonist antibodies.
+The company utilizes a unique platform that integrates proprietary computational and experimental methodologies to address longstanding challenges in agonist antibody drug development.
+By overcoming these obstacles, Diagonal Therapeutics aims to enable medical practitioners to deliver therapies for conditions such as hereditary hemorrhagic telangiectasia and pulmonary arterial hypertension, thereby advancing treatment options for patients.

 Q32 Bio